peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 ## Preconditions

-The protocol assumes the following preconditions are met.
+The protocol requires the following preconditions are met.

 1. The Requestor and the Issuer MUST publish their Entity Configuration as defined in {{Section 9 of OPENID-FED}}{: relative="#section-9"}.